architecture

 What You're Building

-An autonomous ground rover that drags a cloth to collect ticks, captures images of that cloth, and maps tick density over space and time.
+An autonomous ground rover that drags a permethrin-treated cloth to collect and kill ticks, logging session data to track trends over time.

 This is essentially: